jkamano/CarND-Behavioral-Cloning-P3/writeup_template.md

 _lenet5_2.h5_ is the trained LeNet model with Drive1,2,3,4,5 data directories and dropout of 40% on the fully connected layers.
 10 epochs, it overfits the data.

+#####2) NVIDIA network
+* _nvidia_1.h5_ is the trained nvidia model with Drive1,2,3,4,5 data directories and dropout of 40% on the fully connected layers.
+10 epochs, it overfits the data.

+* _nvidia_2.h5_ is the trained nvidia model with Drive1,2,3,4,5,6,7,8 data directories and dropout of 40% on the fully connected layers.
+6 epochs.
+Drive6 introduces cases for the dirt road on track 1 and Drive 7 and 8 the second track.